- Join an Event

 Work-related stressors like repetitive motions, vibrations and poor posture have a negative impact on performance and productivity.
 To counteract this, STOP™ For Ergonomics behavioral safety programs were designed to raise awareness of ergonomically-related incidents and lost time injuries that occur around the workplace.

 The STOP™ Implementation Assistance Workshops were designed to train the trainer.
 By preparing leaders in your organization to implement the STOP™ behavioral safety program, you can get the best return on your STOP™ investment and you will help build a strong foundation for the STOP™ rollout across your organization.
 The workshop is perfect for up to 20 participants, but you may also attend one of our scheduled open sessions.

 The STOP™ Assessment Service assesses how effective the STOP™ program is in your workplace.
 We will send a DuPont STOP™ expert to your organization to observe the implementation of the processes.
 A workshop will be conducted for your management leaders and supervisors on effective ways to improve all current observation and audit processes.

 Finally, STOP™ DataPro® is a secure, web-based application that makes it easy to record and analyze safety performance data and also generate reports.
 Insights derived from this application provide managers with knowledge that can be acted upon to improve behavioral safety training programs at your organization.
 Identifying trends and tracking corrective actions are all possible through STOP™ DataPro®.

 Join the thousands of companies and government organizations worldwide that have realized not only the human benefits of our behavioral safety products and services, but also the impact in real dollars and cents.
 Contact us for more information or to get started!

-Building the Business Case for Behavioral Safety
+Building the Business Case for a Behavior-Based Safety Program

 How do you sell a behavioral safety program to management?
 Keep these few pointers in mind.